 I also hope that Julia is smiling down on all of us today as we celebrate her life and legacy.
 What a powerhouse she was.

-Now about this tart.
 Yes, it’s another tart.
 What else am I supposed to do with all of the fruit I’ve pillaged from my neighbors’ trees?
-(I’m a little enthusiastic about fruit.)
+I’m a little enthusiastic about summer fruit and when I can pick it myself, ripe off the tree or bush, even better.
+My neighbors are so generous.

 I’ve been waiting for the tasty, sweet plums from the tree in my front yard for two summers.
 It’s one of those every-other-year trees.
 And it’s definitely worth the wait.
 The peel is very tart and the flesh is honey-sweet and floral.
 The best plums ever, I tell you.

 My sweet friend, Marjan, who lives up the street told me I could come pick as many peaches as I want from her tree.
-I am glorying in all of this fantastic fruit.
+I am basking in the glory of all this fantastic fruit!

-Utah raspberries are another summer treat.
-My husband stopped by another fruit stand to pick up fresh corn and he called and asked if I was interested in raspberries.
-(YES.)
-They are grown in the next town over and in a few weeks, we’ll be snatching up Abeez Raspberry Honey from the blossoms of the same raspberry plants.
-I love Utah food!
-I love summer!
+Utah raspberries are another summer treat I am fond of.
+My husband stopped by a fruit stand to pick up fresh corn and he called and asked if I was interested in raspberries.
+(YES.
+The answer is always a resounding and enthusiastic YES.)
+They are grown in the next town over.

-Anyway, it had been awhile since I’ve made a tart.
+Anyway, it had been awhile since I’ve made a tart of any kind, and especially a custard tart.
 My daughter has been begging me to make a pie or tart.
 When she saw the finished tart, she jumped up and down with excitement.
 When I said we should probably share it with someone, my husband quietly replied, “That won’t be necessary.” :)

 - For crust:

-- 1 cup all-purpose gluten free flour (like this one), or all-purpose wheat flour
+- 1 cup all-purpose gluten free flour or all-purpose unbleached flour

 - 8 Tbsp. cold unsalted butter, cut into pieces